gcallah/BookReviews/schroeder.md

 United States has undertaken since the 9/11 attacks have significantly deteriorated our ability to influence the decisions made by other nations.

-## The War Bin Laden Wanted

-136: know your enemy, Hidden agenda

-## Liberating Ourselves
+In "The War Bin Laden Wanted," Schroeder contends that leading the United States to a quagmire in Iraq was the intention of the 9/11 attacks, and that it was foolish of us to give our enemy precisely what he wanted.

+In "Liberating Ourselves,"
-S believes that, while historical knowledge rarely reveals what *will* happen in some situation, it can usefully inform us of what is highly unlikely to occur.
+S argues that, while historical knowledge rarely reveals what *will* happen in some situation, it can usefully inform us of what is highly unlikely to occur.
 As he puts it, an historian must have "a trained, intuitive sense of the way things do not happen" 150.
 As a result, if some policy has as its goal one